 - Governmental section 457 deferred compensation

-Tip #2: Determine Your Required Beginning Date
+Tip #2: Determine Your Required Starting Date

+For most retirees today, RMDs begin at age 73, with the age increasing to 75 in 2033 for those born in 1960 or later.
 Minimum distributions must be made on or before December 31st of each year.

-For IRAs, you must take your first RMD by April 1 of the year following the year you turn age 73.This applies to everyone whether or not the person is retired.
+For IRAs, you must take your first RMD by April 1st of the year following the year you turn your applicable RMD age.
+This applies to everyone whether or not the person is retired.
 The second distribution must be made within the same year before December 31st.

 Distributions may be taken in lump-sums or taken in pieces throughout the year as long as the correct total RMD amount is taken by the due date.
+Distributions are generally taxed as income and any distribution made through December 31 will be taxed in the current year.

-Required beginning dates for RMDs on your employer-sponsored plan(s) will vary so we suggest contacting your employer-sponsored plan administrator for specific rules on each plan.
 It’s important to note that you must take each RMD for a qualified employer-sponsored plan from that specific plan.
-You may not mix RMD amounts from your IRA(s) with your qualified employer-sponsored plan(s).
+You cannot mix RMD amounts from your IRA(s) with your qualified employer-sponsored plan(s).

 Tip #3: Calculate your RMD correctly